-Yara Bou Nassar is a Lebanese stage/film actress and theater maker.
+Yara Bou Nassar is a Lebanese actress and theater maker.

-It is crucial for her work to organically originate from an actual necessity and urgency to approach certain themes which are often focused on the deconstruction of social stereotypes and daily behavior in the urban context.
-She is particularly interested in how this can be manifested in the discomfort of the body and in physical transformation.
+She approaches themes which are often focused on the deconstruction of social stereotypes and daily behavior in the urban context as well as in the private and intimate space.
+She is particularly interested in manifestations of discomfort in the body in different forms.

 Most of her projects stem from an autobiographical starting point before branching out to a more inclusive treatment.
 Her work is often based on documentary material and blurring the lines between fiction and reality.
 During performances, she uses a constructed persona that is inspired by her own reality but also distant from it, in order to tell stories on stage.
 She is constantly interested in experimenting with different aesthetics, exploring new ways of approaching her creative work, and challenging her comfort zones.